Richard Dean Anderson

 Richard Dean Anderson (born January 23, 1950) is an American actor.
 He began his television career in 1976, playing Jeff Webber in the American soap opera series General Hospital, and then rose to prominence as the lead actor in the television series MacGyver (1985–1992).
 He later appeared in films such as Through the Eyes of a Killer (1992), Pandora's Clock (1996), and Firehouse (1997).

 In 1997, Anderson returned to television as the lead actor of the series Stargate SG-1, a spin-off continuation of the 1994 film Stargate, replacing actor Kurt Russell.
 He played the lead from 1997 to 2005 and had a recurring role from 2005 to 2007.
-Since 1997, he has starred in only one film: Stargate: Continuum, released in 2008 as a sequel film after the Stargate SG-1 film The Ark of Truth.
-He appeared in the follow-up Stargate spin-off series Stargate: Atlantis and Stargate: Universe, reprising his role from SG-1 as General Jack O'Neill.
+Since 1997, He appeared in the follow-up Stargate spin-off series Stargate: Atlantis and Stargate: Universe, reprising his role from SG-1 as General Jack O'Neill.

 Early life

 Anderson was born in Minneapolis, Minnesota, the eldest of four sons born to Stuart Jay Anderson, a teacher, and Jocelyn Rhae Carter, an artist.
 He is of Norwegian, Scottish, Finnish-Swedish, English, German, and Swedish descent.
 His last name, Anderson, derives from his Finnish-Swedish paternal grandfather.

 He grew up in Roseville, Minnesota, where he attended Alexander Ramsey High School.
 As a teenager, his dream of becoming a professional hockey player was ended when he broke both arms three weeks apart while playing hockey for the school team at the age of 18.
 According to Hockey Hall of Fame member Stan Mikita as of 2009, Anderson was "a hockey nut and pretty damn good hockey player."
 He developed an early interest in music, art, and acting.
 For a short time, he tried to become a jazz musician.

 Anderson studied to become an actor at St. Cloud State University and then at Ohio University but dropped out before he received his degree because he felt "listless".
 Right after his junior year in college, he participated with friends in a cross-country bicycle ride from Minnesota to Alaska.
 He then moved to North Hollywood along with his friend and girlfriend before moving to New York City, finally settling in Los Angeles.
 He worked as a whale handler in a marine mammal show, as entertainment director at Marineland, a musician in medieval dinner theater, and as a street mime and juggler.
 He has stated that this period was "the happiest of [his] life" and has expressed an interest in teaching juggling, clowning, and other circus arts to disadvantaged youths.